ietf-wg-acme/acme/draft-ietf-acme-acme.md

 server MAY return an incomplete list, along with a Link header with link relation "next" indicating a URL to retrieve further entries.

-certificates (required, string):
-: A URI from which a list of certificates issued for this account can be fetched via a GET request.
-The result of the GET request MUST be a JSON object whose "certificates" field is an array of strings, where each string is the URI of a certificate.
-The server SHOULD NOT include expired or revoked certificates.
-The server MAY return an incomplete list, along with a Link header with link relation "next" indicating a URL to retrieve further entries.

 ~~~~~~~~~~
 {
   "contact": [